ialbert/genescape-central/docs/paper.md

    index: 1

 date: 30 March 2024
-bibliography: paper.bib
+bibliography: docs/paper.bib
 ---

 # Summary

-Gene Ontologies (GOs)  [@go:2000], [@gp2023] are standardized and structured vocabulary that describes gene products in the context of their associated biological processes, cellular components, and molecular functions.
+Gene Ontologies (GOs)  [@Asburner2000], [@GO2023] are standardized and structured vocabulary that describes gene products in the context of their associated biological processes, cellular components, and molecular functions.
 The ontologies take the form of a graph structure in the form of a directed tree, where each node defines a term, and each edge represents a hierarchical relationship between the words of the vocabulary.

 For example, in the GO data, `GO:0090630` is a word defined as *activation of GTPase activity* and is a child of `GO:0043547`, which is defined as *positive regulation of GTPase activity* that in turn is a child of `GO:0051345` *positive regulation of hydrolase activity* and so on.